AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/connect-dynamic-chat-to-marketo.md

    ![](assets/connect-dynamic-chat-to-marketo-3.png)

-1. Select up to 50 standard or custom fields to sync to Dynamic Chat.
+1. Select up to 50 standard or custom fields from your Marketo instance to sync to Dynamic Chat for use in audience targeting, data mapping, and personalization.
 Click **Next** when done.

    ![](assets/connect-dynamic-chat-to-marketo-4.png)